Fremouw Formation: Paleoenvironment

 Well-preserved plants are common in the Fremouw Formation.
-Logs have been found in channel deposits and roots and stems have been found in permineralized soil.
+Logs have been found in channel deposits, and roots and stems have been found in permineralized soil.
 Smaller fossils on Fremouw Peak include cycads, horsetails, seed ferns, Osmundaceae ferns, and even fungi.
 One cycad called Antarcticycas is similar in appearance to the living Bowenia of Australia.
 In 2003, 99 fossilized tree trunks were described from Gordon Valley.
 These trunks comprise an intact fossilized forest, allowing for an estimation of the distribution of plants and tree cover.
 Dicroidium fossils are present around the conifer-like stumps, suggesting that they were the leaves of these large trees.
 Based on the geology of the area, the trees grew alongside riverbanks and on floodplains.
-The structure of the plants show no adaptation toward cold tolerance, suggesting that the climate was much warmer in the Triassic.
+The structure of the plants shows no adaptation towards cold tolerance, suggesting that the climate was much warmer in the Triassic.

 The Fremouw Formation preserves many tetrapod fossils that span the Permo-Triassic boundary, which marks the Permo-Triassic mass extinction.
 Around the world, the fossil record of many tetrapod groups is absent or very limited in Early Triassic rocks, implying a major decline in diversity after the extinction.
-The presence of many of these groups in Middle Triassic strata indicate that long ghost lineages must have extended back into the Early Triassic.
-Tetrapods such as temnospondyl amphibians, diapsid reptiles, and dicynodont therapsids are common in the Late Permian and seemed to have recovered by the Middle Triassic, but there is little record of their presence in the Early Triassic.
+The presence of many of these groups in Middle Triassic strata indicates that long ghost lineages must have extended back into the Early Triassic.
+Tetrapods such as temnospondyl amphibians, diapsid reptiles, and dicynodont therapsids were common in the Late Permian and seemed to have recovered by the Middle Triassic, but there is little record of their presence in the Early Triassic.
 All of these tetrapods are present in Early Triassic strata of the Fremouw Formation, suggesting that Antarctica served as a refugium for these animals.
 During the extinction, global temperatures rose and the supercontinent Pangea moved northward, putting pressure on populations that could not adapt to the warming climate.
 Antarctica, while much warmer in the Early Triassic than it is today, was cooler than other parts of Gondwana and may have been more hospitable to tetrapod populations.
 Antarctica's milder climate allowed many groups to take refuge in the region while other populations experienced decline.
 In the Early Triassic, many Fremouw Formation tetrapods had smaller body sizes than their Permian ancestors, and many were adapted for burrowing.
 Both of these characteristics are seen as adaptations to Antarctica's greater seasonal variability and protracted day-night cycles.